 Dampen surfaces with a sponge or cloth using clean cold water.
 Apply Keim Dolomitspachtel by brush or trowel.
 Allow a minimum of 15 days to dry before sanding smooth and remove surface dust using a soft cloth.

-Apply a single coat of Gris Mineral Paint with a brush, roller or airless spray.
+Apply a single coat of Gris Mineral Paint with a roller, (brush for corners) or airless spray.

 A minimum of 12 hrs must be observed before applying the final coat.